 \subsection{Application to Real-World Medical Data}

-To test the generalization of our findings, we extend our study to a real-world healthcare application.
+We extend our study to a real-world healthcare application.
 COVIDGR~\cite{tabik2020covidgr} is used as the labeled dataset, and CoronaHack~\cite{govi2020coronahack} serves as the source of the unlabeled data.
 Specifically, COVIDGR contains $852$ chest X-ray images, evenly distributed across two classes: $426$ COVID-19 positive (RT-PCR confirmed) and $426$ negative cases.
 It is then split into $80\%$ training and $20\%$ test sets.
 CoronaHack comprises $5910$ images with an imbalanced class distribution ($73\%$ positive, $27\%$ negative), split into an $89\%$ training set and an $11\%$ test set.
-We consider $\ell_\infty$ perturbations with $\epsilon=0.1$ and train models on a ResNet-18 architecture using SSAT by applying our LCS-KM strategy to select unlabeled CoronaHack data with varying ratios.
-Further details of the experimental setup is discussed in Appendix \ref{append:experimental details_medicalapplication}.
+We consider $\ell_\infty$ perturbations with $\epsilon=0.1$ and train models on a ResNet-18 architecture using SSAT by applying our LCS-KM strategy to select unlabeled CoronaHack data with varying ratios (see Appendix \ref{append:experimental details_medicalapplication} for more details).

-The results are demonstrated in Figure \ref{fig:four_graphs}, which confirms the effectiveness of our selection scheme in enhancing robustness while optimizing efficiency.
+Figure \ref{fig:four_graphs} demonstrates the results, which again confirm the effectiveness of our selection scheme.
 For instance, using LCS-KM to select $10\%$ of the unlabeled data achieves a robust accuracy of $56\%$, compared to $53\%$ when the same proportion is chosen randomly (Figures \ref{fig:10perrandom} and \ref{fig:10per}).
 In comparison, using a smaller unlabeled dataset leads to faster convergence, underscoring the benefits of early stopping.
 Specifically, the best performance of $56\%$ is reached at epoch $36$ when using $10\%$ of the data selected with LCS-KM (Figure~\ref{fig:10per}).
 Figure~\ref{fig:20per} shows that incorporating $20\%$ of the data with LCS-KM improved the accuracy to $57\%$ at epoch $47$.
-In contrast, training on the entire unlabeled dataset requires $60$ epochs to achieve the peak robust accuracy of $58\%$ (Figure~\ref{fig:100per}).
-These findings confirm that using a smaller but strategically selected unlabeled data subset can achieve robustness comparable to that of the whole dataset while significantly reducing computational costs.
-These results highlight the practical relevance of our data reduction scheme, particularly in medical diagnostics, where labeled data is limited, yet robust model performance is essential.
+In contrast, training on the entire unlabeled dataset requires $60$ epochs to achieve a peak robust accuracy of $58\%$ (Figure~\ref{fig:100per}).
+These findings confirm that using a smaller, but strategically selected, unlabeled data subset can achieve robustness comparable to that of the entire dataset.
+These results highlight the practical relevance of our data reduction scheme, particularly for applications where labeled data is limited yet robust model performance is essential.